EliasB-NU/TechnicGamerHD/README.md

 - 🌱 I’m currently learning DiscordGO
 - 🌱 My Languages are: Go, Java
 - 💞️ I’m looking to collaborate with oters
-- 📫 How to reach me Discord: TechnicGamerHD#4067
+- 📫 How to reach me Discord: TechnicGamerHD | Elias B.#4067

 <!---
 TechnicGamerHD/TechnicGamerHD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.